f1redf0x/exvirion-web/content/posts/timewarrior.md

 Well, not quite.
 Remember how I said that task warrior CAN be complex?
 You can set hooks in it so that whenever you start a task in TaskWarrior, it'll automatically start the task in TimeWarrior.
 When you stop a task, it'll automatically be stopped in TimeWarrior.

-All you need to do is use task, and remember how to run `timew summary tag` and you will be good to go.
+All you need to do is use task, and remember how to run `timew summary {tag}` and you will be good to go.
 Now if you get asked how many hours you spent on a client, you can get both a TaskWarrior reports breaking down every activity and TimeWarrior reports that declare what hours are spent.

 ## Hooking up TimeWarrior

 A special thanks to Bret Martineau for explaining this process.
-It's super easy.
+[It's super easy](https://www.youtube.com/watch?v=f_Be0CUVvA4).

 ```
 cd ~/.task/hooks